sal-sal2/Shell/README.md

-# Shell
+# MiniShell

-Shell is a fully functional Unix shell implementation that provides an interactive command-line environment with support for both built-in commands and external program execution.
-This project handles all the fundamentals of a shell such as process management, I/O redirection, pipelines, and command-line interface design.
+MiniShell is a fully functional Unix shell implementation that provides an interactive command-line environment with support for both built-in commands and external program execution.
+This project handles all the fundamentals of a shell such as process management, I/O redirection, pipelines, and a command-line interface design.

 ##  Features